wanyuac/GeneMates/README.md

 ```

 The element "snps" in the result list is usually too large to be loaded to an R session when the sample size or SNP number is large.
 Therefore we recommend to save the result list in two files.

+## <a name="scriptOrganisation">3.
+Package structure</a>

+This section illustrates organisation of public functions in GeneMates.

+### 3.1.
+Main function

+*findPhysLink*: the main function of GeneMates

+- *lmm*: fits linear mixed models (LMMs) for allelic presence-absence status
+- *summariseDist*: summarises APDs
+- *evalPL*: evaluates evidence of physical linkage between alleles and scores edges in the output network